cython/cython/docs/src/userguide/memoryviews.rst

 can be used in any context (function parameters, module-level, cdef class attribute, etc) and can be obtained from any object that exposes the PEP 3118 buffer interface.

+..
+Note:: Support is experimental and new in this release, there may be bugs!

 Memoryview slices
 ====================